-On February 11, 2019, the Company's board of directors approved a strategic plan (the "Strategic Plan") with the goals of providing future liquidity to investors and creating long-term stockholder value.
-The Strategic Plan centers around owning a portfolio of 100% grocery-anchored properties with lower exposure to big box retailers.
-Of the Company's 682 leased spaces, there are 108 non-grocery big box (anchor spaces of at least 10,000 square feet), and six vacant big box spaces in the portfolio as of March 15, 2021.
-Consistent with the Strategic Plan, we sold 12 properties during the year ended December 31, 2019 for aggregate net proceeds of \$14.9 million and sold three additional properties in January 2020 for aggregate net proceeds of approximately \$37.2 million.
-We used the proceeds to pay down the revolving credit facility.
-We intend to draw on the revolving credit facility to redeploy the net proceeds from these sales to, among other things, purchase additional assets or redevelop select centers within the current portfolio in the future pursuant to our Strategic Plan.
-For discussions of these sales, see Note 4 - "Dispositions" included in our December 31, 2020 Notes to Consolidated Financial Statements in Item 15.
+The Company has a strategic plan (the "Strategic Plan") approved by its board of directors that includes the goals of providing future liquidity to investors and creating long-term stockholder value.
+The Strategic Plan is targeted toward owning a portfolio substantially all of which would be comprised of grocery-anchored properties with lower exposure to big box retailers.
+Of our 824 leased spaces, there are 116 non-grocery big box (anchor spaces of at least 10,000 square feet) in the portfolio, and of those five are vacant, and one is dark (meaning that the tenant is still obligated by their lease to pay rent but has vacated the space and left it unused) as of February 28, 2022.
+Consistent with the Strategic Plan, we sold three properties in January 2020 for aggregate net proceeds of approximately \$37.2 million.
+At the time, we used the proceeds to pay down our revolving credit facility.
+For discussions of these sales, see Note 4 - "Dispositions" included in our December 31, 2021 Notes to Consolidated Financial Statements in Item 15.